 - You may consider applying elsewhere

-To get a realistic picture, we have managed to connect with students who were subjected to both the models of learning.
+To get a realistic picture, we have managed to connect with students who were subjected to both models of learning.
 In keeping with their feedback, 80% of the students have categorically opined that they preferred campus-based education compared to remote learning.
 That being said in order to cope up with current challenges many universities are exploring new ways of making online ways of learning more engaging and value-adding.
-Given the prevailing uncertainty, commencing education in the online mode may appear like a viable option to keep your academic momentum going, until it is safe to switch over to campus-based learning
+Given the prevailing uncertainty, commencing education in the online mode may appear like a viable option to keep your academic momentum going, until it is safe to switch over to campus-based learning.

 You still have ample time to know if your university will resume in-person classes or deliver education online this coming fall.
 So, we would like you to weigh your options thoroughly after duly considering the emerging developments and the associated pros and cons of online learning.